The Mathematics department is made up of the following members of staff:

 You can use MyMaths as much as you want to.
 Your teachers can see any “Online Homework” tasks you have done in addition to the ones you are set but they won’t see which lessons you have looked at.
 MyMaths can be useful for parents too to help you with your child’s homework!

 You will be given a level (years 7 and 8) or grade (from year 9) at regular intervals throughout the year.
 The grades will relate to GCSE grades and the levels are based on the school KS3 criteria.
 If you want to see more information about levels/grades, please ask a member of the maths department.

-You can support your son/daughter by helping them with their homework and ensuring that they complete it on time as well as by making sure they have the correct equipment each day.
+You can support your child by helping them with their homework and ensuring that they complete it on time as well as by making sure they have the correct equipment each day.
 If you want to do extra work, MyMaths is a useful resource and students can use the booster packs to improve their levels or grades.
 At GCSE, revision guides are also useful.
-These are available in school or in most bookshops providing you get the appropriate guide for the course.
+These are available from school or in most bookshops providing you get the appropriate guide for the course.

 - What homework should I expect to get in Maths?

 All students will be given at least one piece of homework each week in line with the school homework timetable.
 This will sometimes be a weekly skills sheet and other pieces of homework set by the class teacher as appropriate.

 If you require more detailed information about the department, please feel free to contact us.